KernSafe > Products > SuperSAN > Enterprise

 http://www.kernsafe.com/white-papers.aspx

-SuperSAN: Install KernSafe iSCSI SAN on Linux
+SuperSAN: Installing and Using KernSafe iSCSI SAN on Linux

 sudo -s